Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Computer Memory, or memory in general, is of various types.
 We can divide the memory in multiple ways.
-However, a broader way to define memory is by their ability to store without power.
-So, we have permanent and temporary memories.
+However, a broader definition of memory is its ability to store information without power.
+We have both permanent and temporary memories.
 RAM is the best example of temporary memory.
-RAM is called volatile because it loses the data when powered off.
-Whether it is SRAM in the CPU cache or the SDRAM as the primary memory on the motherboard, these are all temporary memory types.
+RAM is called volatile because it loses its data when the power is turned off.
+Whether it is SRAM in the CPU cache or SDRAM as the primary memory on the motherboard, these are all types of temporary memory.
 But, RAM has the advantage of a very high bandwidth and low latency.
-RAM has many types, and some of them are discussed in this article.
+RAM comes in many types, and some of these are discussed in this article.

-If we look at the permanent memory types (non-volatile memory), we have SSDs (Flash Memory), HDDs (Magnetic Storage), flash drives, Optical storage drives, and ROM.
+If we examine the types of permanent memory (non-volatile memory), we have SSDs (Flash Memory), HDDs (Magnetic Storage), flash drives, Optical storage drives, and ROM.
 ROM is special because of its simple design, low price, high write endurance, and overall stability.
-It has major applications such as Read-Only memory for computer BIOS/UEFI, Microcontrollers, and embedded system firmware in devices like TVs, routers, microwaves, etc. The ROM generally stores the data that should be changed by the end user.
-However, there are different variations of the ROM whose data can be re-written through firmware or BIOS updates or by experts.
+It has significant applications, such as Read-Only memory for computer BIOS/UEFI, Microcontrollers, and embedded system firmware in devices like TVs, routers, and microwaves.
+The ROM generally stores the data that the end user should not change.
+However, there are different variations of the ROM whose data can be rewritten through firmware or BIOS updates or by experts.

-Let’s compare both of them and understand how they work.
+Let’s compare the two and understand how they work.

 RAM vs ROM Simulator

-Before starting, let me help you understand the working mechanism using a simulator or you can say a visualizer.
-It will be good to differentiate how these two different types of memory operate.
+Before we begin, let me help you understand the working mechanism using a simulator, also known as a visualizer.
+It would be beneficial to distinguish how these two different types of memory operate.

 RAM vs ROM Visualizer